dreamineering/business-administration/docs/README.md

 Subjective charts are used to display standard body diagrams (or other images depending on specialty) and can easily be drawn on by the practitioner.
 Notes can be edited or extended on the day.
 With state-of-the-art audit trails and security features, GPM ensures that once recorded, patient notes cannot be tampered with.

 > _As a Tertiary Educational Provider we feel it is important to train students with real-world products that they will be expected to use upon graduation.
 Gensolve is one such product._ Auckland University of Technology

+## Finances

+The only system on the market where you can track cashflow through to your balance sheet without leaving the application.

 ## Productivity